javadroider/AlgoDSInJava/interview/concepts/Architectural Patterns.md

-**An architectural pattern is a general, reusable solution to a commonly occurring problem in software architecture within a given context.
-Architectural patterns are similar to software design pattern but have a broader scope.**
+**- An architectural pattern is a general, reusable solution to a commonly occurring problem in software architecture within a given context.
+- Architectural patterns are similar to software design pattern but have a broader scope.**

 - - - -